phyrondev/openimageio/README.md

     combined_image.write(&Utf8Path::new("from_a_over_b.exr"))?;

     // `image_cache` gets dropped here but the shared cache still exists
-    // and can be accessed by creating a new `ImageCache::shared()` will
+    // and can be accessed by creating a new `ImageCache::shared()` which
-    // access this instance.
+    // will access this instance.

     Ok(())
 }